DarrylNnon/free-genai-bootcamp-2025/README.md

 # AI-ENGINEER-BOOTCAMP
-Everything you need to be successfull as an AI Engineer
+Everything you need to know to be successfull as an AI Engineer